Ang Rita Sherpa: Illness and death

 Sherpa retired from mountaineering in 1996 after he fell ill due to a liver ailment that lasted the rest of his life.
 He also had a stroke around 2015–16.

 Sherpa died suddenly at his daughter's residence in Kathmandu, at around 10 A.M. on 21 September 2020, at age 72.
 Prime Minister KP Sharma Oli expressed his condolences on Twitter—"His accomplishments will be forever remembered."

 Sherpa's body was kept in a gompa in Kathmandu before the funeral on 23 September.
 His funeral was held with national honours at Teku Dobhan, the holy confluence of Bagmati and Bishnumati rivers in Kathmandu, according to Buddhist customs.
 The minister of tourism and culture, Yogesh Bhattarai, draped his body with the national flag, and a squad from the Nepal Armed Police Force presented a gun salute.

 Personal life

 Sherpa had three sons and a daughter.
-His eldest son, Karsang, was also a mountaineer, and had summitted Everest nine times; he died during an expedition in 2012.
-His second son, Chhewang, has also summitted Everest five times.
+His eldest son, Karsang, was also a mountaineer and had summited Everest nine times; he died during an expedition in 2012.
+His second son, Chhewang, also summited Everest five times.
 Ang Rita's wife died a year after the death of their eldest son.
 Ang Rita lived the last years of his life at his daughter's residence in Jorpati, Kathmandu.
+His grandson, Phura Gyaljen Sherpa, from his youngest son, died during the 2026 spring Everest expedition.